hicklin/immich-rpi-server/README.md

 > [!CAUTION]
 > You will be taking back control of your media assets.
 You will be solely responsible for keeping them safe and accessible.
 This process requires a number of credentials to be created, without which no one, including yourself, can get access to this data.
 >
 > Ensure that these credentials are stored securely.
-All instances where important credentials are create contain a similar `Caution` note.
-The following is a summary of all the necessary passwords so you can generate them in you password manager before you start the process.
+All instances where important credentials are create contain a similar caution note.
+Below is a summary of all the necessary passwords so you can generate them in you password manager before you start the process.
 > | Password                 | Step  | notes     |
 > |--------------------------|-------|-----------|
 > | External disk encryption | 1     |           |